mmistakes/minimal-mistakes/_posts/2018-10-14-Input-Object-Subproperty-Tip.md

 ```

 # Closing Thoughts

+If you work with API's and haven't tried using PowerShell to do so then I highly recommend you give it a shot.
+I'm always so pleased with how easy it is to make great tools with PowerShell that provide great value.

 I thought this was a pretty clever workaround.
 Thanks to [Chris Gardner](https://twitter.com/halbaradkenafin) for the idea.
 I highly recommend that you join the PowerShell slack community if you haven't already.
 You can use [Discord](https://j.mp/psdiscord), [Slack](https://j.mp/psdiscord), or IRC.